Vashistha-1802/Pascal-VOC/README.md

 # Model
 ResNet50 is chosen as the deep learning architecture for its memory efficiency.
 Transfer learning is applied, leveraging similarities between object classes and ImageNet classes.

+## How to reproduce the code?
+### Pytorch source code
+1. Install dependencies: pip install -r requirements.txt
+2. Directory structure
+    * /info: contain project and devkit documentation
+    * /main: contains source code
+    * /data: data directory to download and extract pascal VOC dataset (You should create this directory manually)
+    * Run the main function in main.py with required arguments.